gbif/data-blog/content/post/2021-02-08-grscicoll.md

 * > This registry of scientific collections builds on GRSciColl, a comprehensive, community-curated clearinghouse of collections information originally developed by Consortium of the Barcode of Life (CBOL).
 See: https://www.gbif.org/grscicoll
 * GRSciColl is embedded in the GBIF registry, available in the API and on the web, and can be edited by trusted data managers.
-* It currently hosts [8,251 institution entries](https://www.gbif.org/grscicoll/institution/search) as well as [6,306 collection](https://www.gbif.org/grscicoll/collection/search) and [16,514 staff member](https://www.gbif.org/grscicoll/person/search) entries.
+* It currently hosts [8,140 institution entries](https://www.gbif.org/grscicoll/institution/search) as well as [6,313 collection](https://www.gbif.org/grscicoll/collection/search) and [16,543 staff member](https://www.gbif.org/grscicoll/person/search) entries.
 * About half of the institutions, 67% of the collections and 77% of the staff entries are synchronized with [Index Herbariorum](http://sweetgum.nybg.org/science/ih/).
 * In addition to that, over 1,500 collections were created or updated by [iDigBio](https://www.idigbio.org/portal/collections).
 * Whenever possible, institutions and collections are linked to GBIF occurrences.
 See for example, [the National Fish Collection of South African Institute for Aquatic Biodiversity](https://www.gbif.org/grscicoll/collection/a7d9ed64-4668-41b3-a862-27d87c50bfed/metrics).
 * Currently, around 141 million (72%) [specimen-related occurrence records](https://www.gbif.org/occurrence/search?basis_of_record=PRESERVED_SPECIMEN&basis_of_record=FOSSIL_SPECIMEN&basis_of_record=LIVING_SPECIMEN&occurrence_status=present) link to a GRSciColl entity.
+* Institutions can request access to our registry to update and maintain their own institution and collection entries.

 But GRSciColl was quite different when we inherited it.
 Some of these features are the result of our work for the past two years.
 I will detail some of the GRSciColl history below.
 But first, I thought it would be nice to have a little visual so I summoned my doodling skills and made this: